Skip to content

 • Electrocoagulation

 Another permanent method is electrocoagulation.
-This destroys the tissues of the fallopian tubes using electric current, making any new pregnancy impossible.
+This destroys the tissues of the fallopian tubes using an electric current, making any new pregnancy impossible.

 How to choose the best contraception for you?